 Canada: Recommendations for readers in Canada can be found on another page.

-When a small carrier piggybacks on a major network, subscribers with the small carrier will usually get coverage in essentially all the places the network is available.
-However, subscribers with small carriers may not have access to coverage from all of a host network’s roaming partners.
+When a small carrier piggybacks on a major network, the small carrier’s subscribers usually get coverage in almost all the places the network is available.
+However, subscribers with small carriers may not get coverage from some of a host network’s roaming partners.

 About Chris: The cell phone service recommendations are maintained by Christian Smith.
 Christian runs Coverage Critic, where he helps consumers cut through bullshit and make sense of the wireless industry.
 He’s a Mustachian, bike addict, and nature lover.